-In truth the Sewalls of Coventry spelt their names both ways and it is also found recorded as Shewall.
-The division in spelling arose because at the time of the late troubles in New England and elsewhere in the American colonies, the Loyalist Sewells who withdrew to Canada made the decision to spell the name with an E probably to distinguish themselves from the revolting Sewalls.
+The Sewalls of Coventry spelt their name either as Sewall or Sewell and it is also found recorded as Shewall.
+Today, in the United States the name is spelt Sewall, whilst in Canada and England it is Sewell.
+The division in spelling came about because at the time of the late troubles in New England and elsewhere in the American colonies, the Loyalist Sewalls who withdrew to Canada made the decision to spell the name with an E probably to distinguish themselves from the revolting Sewalls.
+When searching this database please remember that only the descendants of Jonathan Sewell (1729-1796) are spelt Sewell.

 Two Henry Sewalls emigrated to America from Coventry and Warwickshire, they were cousins.
 Henry Sewall (1614-1700) a Puritan, who arrived in Massachusetts in 1634 and Colonel Henry Sewell (1624-1665) a Catholic, who arrived in Maryland in 1661.